black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 The HTML and CSS for this project have been provided for you.
 Take a look at the files to get yourself familiarized with them.

 Begin by accessing the task-form, confirm-close-dialog, and open-task-form-btn elements with the getElementById() method.
 Save them in the variables taskForm, confirmCloseDialog, and openTaskFormBtn.

+# Step 2
+You need to access more elements with the getElementById() method.
+This time you need the close-task-form-btn, add-or-update-task-btn, and cancel-btn elements.
+Save them in the variables closeTaskFormBtn, addOrUpdateTaskBtn, and cancelBtn.